/ For renderers & plasterers · 9-minute read

 on every render site we build.

-Each one is a layer that compounds the others.
-Together they're what separates a site that gets 2 quote requests a month from one that gets 25.
-Individually, every one of them is something the operators winning the bigger jobs already do — and most of your competitors don't.
+Each one is a layer that feeds the next.
+Together they're what separates a site getting 2 quote requests a month from one getting 25.
+On their own, each one is something the operators winning the bigger jobs already do, and most of your competitors don't.

 / System 01